1231301695/TT4L_G6_Requirements_Project/SRS.md

 - The system shall maintain an uptime of 99.9% on a monthly basis, accounting for maintenance windows which is a critical criteria for every system

-- The system shall maintain a 95% responsiveness rate across all core features in the portal such as in dashboard, notifications, and user profile update.
+- The system shall maintain a 95% responsiveness rate across all core features in the system such as in dashboard, notifications, and user profile update.
 User interaction logs will confirm the stable performance.

 - During concurrent usage of more than 4,000 users, the system shall maintain a task success rate of above 95% across all modules.